 After you tried out this advice such as learning to go out your comfort zone, list the reasons that are stopping you from doing what you need to do, expose yourself to the outside world, take an online course or go to cognitive-behavioural therapy.

-Another helpful tip for social fear is to try meditation.
+Another helpful tip for social fear is to try meditation and taking turmeric.

 If you love new posts about self-care, productivity, blogging tips, and other lifestyle posts, then don't forget to subscribe to my newsletter where you can get notified in your email inbox on Fridays (Aussie time).
 Follow my social media accounts if you haven't already!